 When you hail from one place, live in the other and don’t feel completely at home in either, you engage in some deep magic to find a place where everything about you is perfectly explainable.
 (Or for that matter needs no explanation.)
 You conjure up an island in the middle of an ocean that did not before exist.
 Welcome to AtlanticRock.
 It’s a concept, it’s an idea, it’s a hope, it’s a place with citizens in exile.

-In addition to my musings–poems, stories, essays and whatnots–each month’s issue of ARJournal will feature writings from other writers around a particular theme–mostly connected to being an African-in-America.
+In addition to the poems, stories, essays and whatnots–each month’s issue of ARJournal features writings from about five writers around the same topic–mostly connected to being an African-in-America.
 Contributors are both established and emerging writers whose talent and insight I find fresh and relevant.
 This can be you!
 I am looking to meet new writers.
-Especially those considered “emerging” because every growing plant needs light, and often when it comes to literature in particular the limelight is hugged by the same few people.
+Especially those considered “emerging” because every growing plant needs light, and often when it comes to literature, in particular, the limelight is hugged by the same few people.
 If you don’t consider yourself a writer–emerging or otherwise–no problem.
 If you have a story to tell, I can work with you to write it.

 Thank you!
 I hope you look around.
 I hope you find something that sticks with you for a while.

 Hey, I’m glad you are considering donating to support.
 I really appreciate it.
 Obviously, much of AtlanticRock is currently just my musings and whatnots.
 I like writing!
 It’s my honor that you would even visit and read some of my words.
 In this regard, your time and interest is more than I can ask for.